 The standard international practice is to let hotel rooms from midday to midday, however times do vary.
 Check in times are usually between 2pm and 3pm, with check out times between 11am and 12 noon on the day of departure.

 Q. How do I arrange a car seat for my child/baby?

-Seats must be requested at the time of booking, however availability of infant seats (up to 9kg) cannot be guaranteed so we recommend taking your own car seat.
-Baby and child seats can be provided (babies requiring front facing seats from approximately 6-9 months) at a supplement of £30 each.
-Booster seats are charged at £15 each.
-Rear facing baby seats cannot be provided by the car hire company, so you are required to take your own booster/baby seats, which can be transported free of charge on all flights to Corsica.
+Infant and child seats must be requested at the time of booking, however availability of infant seats (up to 9kg) cannot be guaranteed so we recommend taking your own car seat.
+Front-facing infant seats (9-18kgs) can be provided at a supplement (babies requiring front facing seats from approximately 6-9 months).
+Booster seats (15-36kg) for children aged 4-11 are also pre bookable at a supplement.
+Rear facing baby seats cannot be provided by the car hire company.
+We recommend you take your own booster/baby seats, which can be transported free of charge on all flights to Corsica.

 Q. What about insurance?

 Travel insurance is a vital aspect to booking a holiday, giving you protection against unforeseen circumstances that could otherwise spoil your holiday.